 TikTok is a video creation platform on which users create funny, engaging, and simply plain entertaining shareable videos.
 The videos themselves cannot be longer than 60 seconds or shorter than 1 second.

-Today, the app has over 800 million active users across 154 countries and the app has been downloaded over 2 billion times in the App Store or Google Play.
+Today, the app has 689 million monthly active users across 154 countries and the app has been downloaded over 2 billion times in the App Store or Google Play.
 There are over 1 million video views on the platform each day.

 Despite being a relatively new app to the marketplace, TikTok has already established itself as a force in digital marketing.
 According to an online research project, TikTok already has the highest engagement rate of any social media platform across 100,000 user profiles, even over Twitter and Instagram.